japila-books/apache-spark-internals/docs/scheduler/Task.md

 preferredLocations: Seq[TaskLocation] = Nil
 ----

-xref:scheduler:TaskLocation.adoc[TaskLocations] that represent preferred locations (executors) to execute the task on.
+scheduler:TaskLocation.md[TaskLocations] that represent preferred locations (executors) to execute the task on.

 Empty by default and so no task location preferences are defined that says the task could be launched on any executor.

-NOTE: Defined by the <<implementations, concrete tasks>>, i.e. xref:scheduler:ShuffleMapTask.adoc#preferredLocations[ShuffleMapTask] and xref:scheduler:ResultTask.adoc#preferredLocations[ResultTask].
+NOTE: Defined by the <<implementations, concrete tasks>>, i.e. scheduler:ShuffleMapTask.md#preferredLocations[ShuffleMapTask] and scheduler:ResultTask.md#preferredLocations[ResultTask].

-NOTE: `preferredLocations` is used exclusively when `TaskSetManager` is requested to xref:scheduler:TaskSetManager.adoc#addPendingTask[register a task as pending execution] and xref:scheduler:TaskSetManager.adoc#dequeueSpeculativeTask[dequeueSpeculativeTask].
+NOTE: `preferredLocations` is used exclusively when `TaskSetManager` is requested to scheduler:TaskSetManager.md#addPendingTask[register a task as pending execution] and scheduler:TaskSetManager.md#dequeueSpeculativeTask[dequeueSpeculativeTask].

 == [[run]] Running Task Thread -- `run` Final Method